SlavenIvanov/serverless-kitchen-sink/README.md

 #### Stack?
 - TS
-- Serverless
-- AWS
-- DynamoDB
+  Postgres ?
 - S3
 - SQS
 - SNS
 - prettier
 - eslint???
+- jest- Serverless
+- AWS
+- DynamoDB
-- jest
+-
 -

 What did you cover in the Hack a Thursday?